dfuse-io/docs/content/guides/core-concepts/graphql.md

 ## Apollo Subscription Transport

-dfuse GraphQL implements subscriptions using the [Apollo Websocket Transport protocol, version 0.9.16](https://github.com/apollographql/subscriptions-transport-ws/blob/v0.9.16/PROTOCOL.md).
+dfuse GraphQL implements subscriptions using the {{< external-link title="Apollo Websocket Transport protocol, version 0.9.16" href="https://github.com/apollographql/subscriptions-transport-ws/blob/v0.9.16/PROTOCOL.md" >}}.

 In the browser, you can use the `apollo-client` npm library to connect and read responses.
 It uses WebSocket for Subscriptions and can also use it for Queries.

 {{< alert type="tip" >}}
-See the [Apollo Client Introduction](https://www.apollographql.com/docs/react/) for more details.
+See the {{< external-link title="Apollo Client Introduction" href="https://www.apollographql.com/docs/react/" >}} for more details.
 {{< /alert >}}

 <!-- TODO: Add some links to sample code we have that uses `apollo-client` -->